Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 He didn’t catch half of that.
 But he did hear the words “mild existential joy.”
 That sounded… delicious.

-Albert blinked, caught only the sparkle of words like party, tasty, approved, and something about sharing with friends.
+Albert ONLY caught the sparkle of words like party, tasty, approved, and something about sharing with friends.

 He missed the phrase mildly addictive.
 He missed ChimeriYum.